Kottakji/ppa/en/have_fun.md

   block: feature-1
   media_alignment: Right
   slug: swap
-  headline: "Huur ons in"
+  headline: "Hire us"
-  content: "Je huurt al een tafeltennistafel bij ons vanaf 75 euro! "
+  content: "You can rent a table from 75 euro!"
-  content2: "We leveren graag maatwerk voor particulieren en bedrijven."
+  content2: "We provide tailor-made solutions for all your needs."
-  content3: "Ben je benieuwd wat we voor jouw event kunnen betekenen?
-We horen graag van je!"
+  content3: "Would you like to know more?"
-  content4: "Neem contact op met Coach Mark Smith via  0681362917 of mail naar info@pingpongalkmaar.nl. "
+  content4: "Contact us via info@pingpongalkmaar.nl. "
   media:
     image: "/uploads/lets_play.jpg"
     alt_text: outdoor